 - ½ tsp salt

-- 1 cup beansprouts (blanched in boiling water for 10 seconds and then run through cold water)
+- 2 cups bean sprouts blanched in boiling water for 10 seconds and then run through cold water

-- Heat oil in pan and saute star anise for 2 minutes.
+- Heat oil in a pan and saute star anise for 2 minutes.
 Add onion and garlic to the oil and saute for 5 minutes until fragrant.
-Add pork, tomato and salt.
-Stir-fry for 5 minutes then add water, cover and cook over medium-low heat for 8-10 minutes, stirring occasionally.
+Add pork and stir-fry for about 2 minutes.
+Add in tomato and salt.
+Stir-fry for another minute then add water, cover and cook over medium-low heat for 8-10 minutes, stirring occasionally.
 Have a taste and add more salt if needed.
 Remove the star anise prior to serving

-- Prepare the garnishes by mixing the cornstarch powder with 2 cups of water.
-Put them in a small saucepan and cook under medium to high heat until mixture becomes translucent jelly.
+- Prepare the toppings by mixing the cornstarch powder with water.
+Put them in a small saucepan and cook over medium heat until mixture started to bubble and thickened.
 Set aside.
-Blanch the beansprouts in boiling water for about 30 seconds
+Blanch the bean sprouts in boiling water for about 30 seconds

-- To serve: Place 1 Tbsp beansprouts, 1 tsp fermented bean paste, ½ tsp soy sauce, ½ Tbsp fermented mustard leaves, ½ tsp of fish sauce and ½ tsp ground peanuts on each individual serving platter.
+- Place 1 Tbsp beansprouts, 1 tsp fermented bean paste, about 1-2 Tbsp fermented mustard leaves, 1/2 tsp of fish sauce and 1 tsp ground peanuts on each individual serving platter.
 Add the noodles in and stir everything to combine.
-Add in about 2-3 Tbsp of the meat sauce over the noodles and 1 Tbsp cornstarch jelly.
-Sprinkle fresh coriander, chili flakes and fish sauce over the noodles.
+Add in about 3-4 Tbsp of the meat sauce over the noodles and 1 Tbsp cornstarch jelly.
+Sprinkle fresh coriander, green onion, crispy garlic, chili flakes and fish sauce over the noodles.
 Mix well just before you ready to eat.
-You can also have all the garnishes on the side and let your guests dress their own noodles
+Add in some hard-boiled eggs.
+You can also have all the toppings on the side and let your guests dress their own noodles